vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-3-create-tables.md

 The distribution policy determines how data is distributed among segments.
 To get an effective distribution policy requires understanding of the data's characteristics, what kind of queries that would be executed on the data and what distribution strategy will best utilize the parallel execution capacity among segments.

 Use the `DISTRIBUTED` clause in `CREATE TABLE` statement to define the distribution policy for a table.
 Ideally, each segment possesses an equal volume of data and performs equal share of work when queries run.
-There are 2 kinds of distribution policy syntax in Cloudberry Database:
+There are 2 kinds of distribution policy syntax in Apache Cloudberry:

 - `DISTRIBUTED BY (column, ...)` defines a distribution key from one or more columns.
 A hash function applied to the distribution key determines which segment stores the corresponding row.
 Rows that have same distribution key are stored on the same segment.
 If the distribution keys are unique, the hash function will ensure that data is distributed evenly.
 The default distribution policy is a hash on the primary key of the table or the first column of table if no primary key is specified.
 - `DISTRIBUTED RANDOMLY` distributes rows in round-robin fashion among segments.